Camp Lejeune Toxic Water - Dangerous Levels of Cancer-Causing Substances

-As above, if you served, worked, or resided at Camp Lejeune at any time between the 1950s and the 1980s, and later experienced or received a diagnosis of one of the conditions above, you may have the right to receive monetary compensation.
-Dangerous chemicals did in fact enter the drinking water and affect the drinking water’s quality and safety.
-Contact the attorneys of Dolman Law Group at 866-932-3641, or you can write to us using our online contact page for your free consultation.
+As above, if you served, worked, or resided at Camp Lejeune at any time between the 1950s and the 1980s and later experienced or received a diagnosis of one of the conditions above, you may have the right to receive monetary compensation.
+Dangerous chemicals entered the Camp Lejeune water.
+In turn, it negatively impacted the drinking water and affected the drinking water quality and safety.

 Symptoms of Vinyl Chloride Exposure